Breach of new EU online data rules to carry high fines

 "This is a missed opportunity," said Mark Watts, data protection partner at technology law firm Bristows.

-"The Commission had the opportunity to write a law that both protects consumers and which recognises the reality of global data sharing and new technologies, such as social networking and cloud computing."
+"The Commission had the opportunity to write a law that both protects consumers and which recognizes the reality of global data sharing and new technologies, such as social networking and cloud computing."

 "Setting businesses an unachievable goal, whether they are European or the US technology giants that the Commission unfairly seems to be seeking to curb, is unhelpful in terms of compliance and frankly bad for consumers."